jundalisay/maha/content/en/economics/rice.md

 ---
-title: "The Rice Tariffication Law is Evil"
+title: "Why Did Finance Push for Evil Rice Tariffication?"
 weight: 2
 date: 2025-01-30
 description: "The rice problem was already solved by the NFA which was fully integrated from import to wholesale"